Is your teenager suspected of committing a crime? This article explains what happens in these cases:

 Detention and Appearance

-After being caught by police, teens can be detained in a youth centre while waiting to appear in front of a judge.
+After being caught by police, teenagers can be detained in a youth centre while waiting to appear in front of a judge.
 Detention usually lasts less than 24 hours.

 If this happens to your child, you will be told where your child is being detained as soon as possible.
 If the police cannot reach you, they can contact another adult your child knows.